diegomazala/tucano/doc/meshTutorial.md

 The Mesh Class contains many basic methods to quickly load and use a mesh.

 A Mesh Object contains Vertex Attributes, that are translated into OpenGL Arrays.
-Vertex Attributes are information per vertex, such as coordinates, normals, color, etc ...
+Vertex Attributes are information per vertex, such as coordinates, normals, color, etc...

 ---

 ## Importers

-If you have an OBJ file, you can simple load it by:
+If you have an `OBJ` file, you can simple load it by:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 #include "utils/objimporter.hpp"